 Mount Marty University is accredited by The Higher Learning Commission which accredits degree-granting post-secondary institutions in the North Central Region of the United States.
 The following programs are approved and/or accredited by specialized accrediting bodies:

-Nursing Program is approved by the South Dakota Board of Nursing and is accredited by the Commission on Collegiate Nursing Education; One Dupont Circle, NW, Suite 530; Washington, DC 20036; Phone: 202-887-6791 x 256.
+The baccalaureate degree program in nursing at Mount Marty University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.